iov-one/iov-core/docs/KeyBase.md

 ## Key Terms:

 - UserProfile: A collection of User materials.
 Includes multiple `keyringEntries` associated with a UserProfile.
-- Keyring: An object containing `keyringEntries`.
+- Keyring: An object containing `keyringEntry`'s.
-- keyringEntries: An array owned by the `keyring`, which houses individual `KeyringEntry`s
-- keyringEntry: An object which houses ONE `SecretIdentity` and N `PublicIdentities`.
+- KeyringEntry: An object which houses ONE `SecretIdentity` and N `PublicIdentities`.
 - SecretIdentity: Single Private material entry in a `KeyringEntry`, used for signing transactions and deriving `PublicIdentities`.
 - PublicIdentities: Public materials collection.
 Contains the an array of objects related to `SecretIdentity`.
 - PublicIdentity: Derived Addresses, PublicKeys, and curve data that is chain specific.
 Always defined via the HD specifications.
 Used for end user queries for balances and transaction histories.